 AWO supports congressional enactment of a uniform national standard for ballast water and other vessel discharges.
 The consistent national promulgation of a single, rigorous standard for ballast water discharges would establish a high benchmark for environmental protection and give vessel owners across the country the certainty they need to invest in effective, commercially available ballast water treatment technologies.
-Click here to read AWO's testimony before the U.S. House of Representatives, and click here to view the infographic used to illustrate the confusing and costly web of federal and state regulations that vessel operators currently face.
+Click here to read AWO's testimony before the U.S. House of Representatives.

 - Establish a clear and consistent regulatory framework for commercial vessel owners